iLert/docs/integrations/kubernetes.md

 ilert-kube-agent-64f7dfd4d-zx7fb   1/1     Running   0          37h
 ```

 Finished!
-Your Kubernetes alerts will now create alerts in iLert.
+Your Kubernetes alerts will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert has been resolved in ilert-kube-agent, the associated alert in iLert will be resolved automatically.
+Yes, as soon as an alert has been resolved in ilert-kube-agent, the associated alert in ilert will be resolved automatically.

-**Can I connect multiple Kuberenetes namespaces with multiple alert sources from iLert?**
+**Can I connect multiple Kuberenetes namespaces with multiple alert sources from ilert?**

 Yes, simply create multiple deployments per namespace in Kubernetes.